eezipc/fullstackframeworks-django/README.md

 This application can run on Gitpod or Heroku

+## Remote
+1: To push the code to a remote GitHub repository, follow the steps below.

+2: Next, link your remote repository.
+For Github, open your Github account and select Repositories.
+At the top right of the screen select New.

+3: Give your repository a name.

+4: You can now choose a few different ways to link the local and remote repositories.
+The one we want here is "…or push an existing repository from the command line".
+Copy the code this option gives you and paste it into your command line.
+It should look something like this:

+5: git remote add origin https://github.com/eezipc/fullstackframeworks-django
+6: git push -u origin master

+7: Now you can push any changes from the command line with:

+8: git push
+9: If you check the status of of your local repository using 'git status' it should give you something like this:

+10: On branch master
+11: Your branch is up-to-date with 'origin/master'.
+12: nothing to commit, working tree clean

+13: Finally, to deploy the code live with Github Pages, open the repository in your Github account and select 'Settings' at the top right of the page.
+14: Scroll down to the Github Pages section.
+15: Click on the 'None' button.
+16: Select the correct branch from the menu.
+17: Click on the URL link to visit the deployed site.

+*** Note: For the site to load in github, there are some settings to change in settings.py**
+1: Comment out SECRET_KEY = os.environ.get('SECRET_KEY', '')
+2: Uncomment SECRET_KEY = '*5j$57vn0)!yf(0v$z9o@^$a#o&^#^6&vo*k5a37t5zq-1c(%w'
+3: Comment out DEBUG = 'DEVELOPMENT' in os.environ
+4: Uncomment DEBUG = True

-## Deploy to Heroku
+## Heroku

+To push the code to a Heroku and deploy it dynamically, follow the steps below.

 1: Create a requirements.txt file using the terminal command pip freeze > requirements.txt.

 2: Create a Procfile with the terminal command echo web: python app.py > Procfile.

 3: Type git add and git commit the new requirements and Procfile .

-4:  Create a new app on the Heroku website by clicking the "New" button in your dashboard.
-Give it a name and set the region to Europe.

-5:  From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.
+4: Create an App on Heroku.

+5: Log in to your previous Heroku account or set up a new one.

-6:  Confirm the linking of the heroku app to the correct GitHub repository.
+6: Select the "New" button on the top right of the screen.

-7:   In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".

-8:  Set the following config vars:

-Key 	Value
-DEBUG 	FALSE
-IP 	0.0.0.0
-MONGO_URI 	mongodb+srv://<username>:<password>@doggiecluster.wtitg.mongodb.net/<dbname>?retryWrites=true&w=majority
-PORT 	5000
-SECRET_KEY 	<your_secret_key>

-9:  In the heroku dashboard, click "Deploy".

-10: In the "Manual Deployment" section, made sure the master branch is selected and then click "Deploy Branch".

-11: The site is now successfully deployed.
+7: Then select "Create New App".

+8: Give your app a name and choose the regional server that best suits your location.

+9: Login to your Heroku account from your Github CLI using:

+ heroku login -i

+10: You should now be asked to enter your email and password for Heroku.

+11: Link your existing Git repository to Heroku by adding Heroku as a remote repository:

+heroku git:remote -a <project-name>

+12: From now on you can push your code from the CLI with:

+git push heroku master

+13: Set the necessary Environment Variables.
+Select the Settings tab, and then select the Config Vars button.
+Enter the KEY - VALUE pairs for your config variables here (e.g. SECRET_KEY, IP, PORT etc.)

+14:Finally, select the Open App button the top right of the screen to see your deployed application.

+*** Note: For the site to load in heroku, there are some settings to change in settings.py**
+1: Uncomment SECRET_KEY = os.environ.get('SECRET_KEY', '')
+2: Comment out SECRET_KEY = '*5j$57vn0)!yf(0v$z9o@^$a#o&^#^6&vo*k5a37t5zq-1c(%w'
+3: Uncomment DEBUG = 'DEVELOPMENT' in os.environ
+4: Comment out DEBUG = True

 ## Credits
-*
+* The vast majority of code was learnt from the Boutique Ado project on Code Institute.
 ## Media

 * All images are provided by www.unsplash.com and www.pexels.com